 James is pioneer MA lecturer and assistant coordinator.
 He teaches in the areas of mission, ecclesiology and practical theology.
 His PhD explored how Small Missional Communities sustain their social action.
 He also works as a postdoctoral researcher at the University of Roehampton, researching themes of learning, discipleship and social action.

-Shemil was born and brought up in Kerala, South India which was a hot bed of CMS activities in the 18th and 19th centuries.
+Shemil was born and brought up in Kerala, South India which was a hotbed of CMS activities in the 18th and 19th centuries.
 Shemil first studied for a Bachelor's and Master's degree in English language and literature, before achieving both Bachelor's and Master's degrees in theology from the University of Gloucestershire, and then an MTh from Oxford University.
 He was ordained in the diocese of Peterborough and has experience of working in Sri Lanka as a CMS mission partner.
-Shemil is the Anglican chaplain at Oxford Brookes University and vocations adviser for the diocese of Oxford.
+Shemil is the Anglican chaplain at Oxford Brookes University, vocations adviser for the diocese of Oxford and an associate lecturer at Ripon College Cuddesdon.
 He is a founding member of AMEN (Anglican Minority Ethnic Network).
-His academic interests are in theologies of religions, contextual theology, and study of Church of England and its relationship with ethnic minority communities.
-Shemil is married to Becky and they have two young children.
+His academic interests are in theologies of religions, contextual theology, mission and study of the Church of England and its relationship with ethnic minority communities.
+Shemil is married to Becky, who is a parish priest, and they have two children.